matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 {
     "avatar_url": "mxc://matrix.org/MyC00lAvatar",
     "displayname": "John Doe",
-    "uk.tcpip.msc4133.u.Custom Field": "field_value",
+    "uk.tcpip.msc4133.u.Custom Field": "field_value"
-    "uk.tcpip.msc4133.m.allowed_list": ["one value", "another value"] }
+}
 ```

 ### Unstable Endpoints

-`/_matrix/client/unstable/uk.tcpip.msc4133/profile/{userId}` would be necessary for the `PATCH` and `PUT`
+`/_matrix/client/unstable/uk.tcpip.msc4133/profile/{userId}` would be necessary for the `PATCH` and
-methods allowed when unstable capability (detailed below) is advertised by the server.
+`PUT` methods allowed when the unstable capability (detailed below) is advertised by the server.

 The existing `GET` method would act as normal and remain on `/_matrix/client/v3/profile/{userId}`
 without *need* for an unstable endpoint.